-Reducing the effect of disease on survival and fecundity by increasing heritable disease resistance is essential to sustaining impacted pine populations.
-WPBR resistance testing is a progeny test requiring artificial inoculation of pine seedlings with C. ribicola in a nursery setting followed by disease assessments.
+Reducing the effect of disease on tree survival and fecundity, by increasing heritable disease resistance, is essential to sustaining many pine populations.
+WPBR resistance testing is a progeny test, requiring artificial inoculation of pine seedlings with C. ribicola in a nursery setting, followed by disease assessments.
 The testing process can take two to seven years, depending on the resistance mechanism being investigated.
-Several testing centers administered by the US Forest Service operate in the western United States (Sniezko et al. 2011); the testing of the plant material from these parks is being conducted at Dorena Genetic Resource Center (Cottage Grove, Oregon).
-Past studies revealed disease resistance in each North American five-needle pine species and the current studies demonstrate an encouraging frequency of genetic resistance within the national parks (Table 2).
+Several testing centers administered by the U.S. Forest Service operate in the western United States (Sniezko et al. 2011); the testing of the plant material from these parks is being conducted at Dorena Genetic Resource Center (Cottage Grove, OR).
+Past studies revealed disease resistance in each North American five-needle pine species, and current studies demonstrate an encouraging frequency of genetic resistance within national parks (Table 2).

 Because the seed sources from Rocky Mountain National Park and Great Basin National Park were sampled without bias toward disease-free trees in the field (in areas with no WPBR present), these resistance trials provide estimates of the baseline frequencies of resistance in the native pine populations.
-These frequencies and their geographic distributions provide valuable information for designing, prioritizing, and evaluating management options (Schoettle et al. 2013).
-Healthy populations in which resistance is present at moderate frequency can be (1) seed sources for outplanting in similar habitats with less resistance and (2) managed to facilitate rust resistance selection and therefore accelerate the evolution of resistance throughout the population once WPBR invades (Schoettle and Sniezko 2007).
+Disease-resistance frequency and its geographic distribution provides valuable information for designing, prioritizing, and evaluating management options.
+Healthy populations in which resistance is present at moderate frequency can be seed sources for outplanting in similar habitats with less resistance, and can be managed to facilitate rust-resistance selection, and therefore accelerate the evolution of resistance throughout the population once WPBR invades (Schoettle and Sniezko 2007).
 A common garden study for limber pine was also conducted for Rocky Mountain National Park seed sources to identify genetic differentiation among populations and guide seed transfer decisions should outplanting or assisted migration be recommended.